Soccer in Western Australia: History

+Participation

 National representation

 In 1994, a group of businessmen led by Joe Claudio formed the Perth Kangaroos IFC.
 The club competed in the 1994 Singapore Professional Soccer League.
 The Kangaroos finished the league season undefeated and easily won the Singapore league title.
 However, with dwindling support and resources, the experiment proved to be a financial disaster and Perth Kangaroos IFC soon folded.

 Perth Glory FC are the only West Australian team to compete in the current national A-League and also participated in the now defunct National Soccer League since 1996.
 Perth Glory men's side were one of the most successful teams of the NSL era, as premiers of 1999/2000, 2001/02 and 2003/04, and champions in 2003 and 2004.
 The club has had relatively less success since the beginning of the A-League, and as of 2018, have been A-League runner up once in 2012, and FFA Cup runner up twice in 2014 and 2015.

 Perth Glory also have a women's side which was established in 2008 and competes in Australia's national W-League.
 Perth Glory's women's team has had notable success since its inception, achieving a premiership in 2014, and finishing as playoff runner up in 2014 and 2017.